theclub11/DataWhiz/README.md

 This tool was developed in response to frequent requests from OSINT researchers and cybersecurity professionals seeking mobile and identity data access within the South Asian region.

 Interested in support for other regions?
 Feel free to reach out on X (formerly Twitter): [@AnonKryptiQuz](https://x.com/AnonKryptiQuz).

+Found a bug or want to suggest a feature?
+[Open an issue](https://github.com/AnonKryptiQuz/DataWhiz/issues)

 ## Binary Integrity & Scan Reports